-- Thoughtful, adaptive, and responsive teachers

-- Reteaching of material
+- Thoughtful, adaptive, and responsive teachers - Reteaching of material students

 - Depth of comprehension lessons

 - Quality of the learning environments

+- Quanty of the learning environments

-- How teachers relate to and motivate students
+How teachers relate to and motivate

 Block & Duffy (2008) on student motivation:

 "...students must first have in place solid conceptual understandings that relate to conditional knowledge - the why and when issues of comprehension (i.e., why are we learning to comprehend?
 When will it be useful to us?
 Why should we expend energy on learning to do this?).
 In short, instruction in comprehension strategies is most effective when students are given authentic reasons for reading in the first place...teaching comprehension strategies simply to have students learn comprehension strategies is seldom effective."